ksreenivasan/pruning_is_enough/related_works.md

 	* [Analyzing Monotonic Linear Interpolation in Neural Network Loss Landscapes](https://arxiv.org/abs/2104.11044)
 		- MLI property: linear interpolation from initial to final neural net params typically decreases the loss monotonically
 		- Proved that MLI property holds with high probability for networks of sufficient width
+		- Proved that small "Gauss length" gives monotonicity
+		- Kind of related with "laze training" saying that training goes to the closest minima?
 		- NOTE: the connectivity is quite good.
 See what's happening